Valeron-T/ProjectMate/README.md

 # Project Mate

-A Simple Cloud Platform to manage your projects and schedule your tasks!
+A Simple Cross-Platform Application to manage your projects and schedule your tasks!

+### In Development